Family Information Service website updates: COVID-19

 Please visit the Housing – Coronavirus FAQs to find out how our housing services are adapting to keep everyone safe.
 For urgent housing issues such as emergency repairs, please call 0800 358 3783 or email firstname.lastname@example.org.

 You can contact Shelter for advice on housing matters, welfare benefits and debt issues on 0344 515 2048 or by emailing Westminster@Shelter.org.uk.
 Interpreters are available where required.
 Shelter’s website or online chat service also provides advice on common housing issues.

 If your family has difficulties with access to food either because you are self-isolating or for any other reason, you can contact the Westminster Connects helpline (020 7641 1222).

 The following organisations provide support for families in Westminster who have been having difficulties getting access to food at this time:

 Information about getting food from North Paddington Food Bank can be found on their website.
 They are offering a delivery service for those that are not able to collect in person.

 Ebury Food Surplus is also offering a range of fresh and frozen food in Victoria (no voucher is needed).
-The food bank is open seven days a week from 10am – 6pm.
+The food bank is open Monday to Saturday from 10am – 6pm.
 Anyone using the service is asked to bring their own bags as Ebury is reducing its delivery service.

 During this time, it’s important that you take care of your family’s mental health – there are lots of things you can do, and support is available if you need it.
 Please follow this link for a leaflet that sets out further available support for children and young people ‘Knowing your mental health’.